MaenoRyuko/AndroidAdvancePush/readme.md

 ---
 ## Preparation(Access from outside of Japan)

-- English serivce site is here https://mbaas.nifcloud.com/en/
+- English service site is here https://mbaas.nifcloud.com/en/
 - Control panel supports "Japanese, English, Chinese (Traditional)"
 - To change the language, please see below: